Accenture/mercury/guides/APPENDIX-I.md

 The built-in lightweight non-blocking HTTP server and Spring Boot can co-exist when you configure `rest.server.port` and `server.port` to use different ports.

+Note that the `websocket.server.port` parameter is an alias of `rest.server.port`.

 # Transient data store

 The system handles back-pressure automatically by overflowing events from memory to a transient data store.
 As a cloud native best practice, the folder must be under "/tmp".
 The default is "/tmp/reactive".
-The "running.in.cloud" must be set to false when your apps are running in IDE or in your laptop.
+The "running.in.cloud" parameter must be set to false when your apps are running in IDE or in your laptop.
 When running in kubernetes, it can be set to true.

-# safe.data.models
+# The safe.data.models parameter

 PoJo may contain Java code.
 As a result, it is possible to inject malicious code that does harm when deserializing a PoJo.
 This security risk applies to any JSON serialization engine.

 For added security and peace of mind, you may want to protect your PoJo package paths.
-When the "safe.data.models" property is configured, the underlying serializers for JAX-RS, Spring RestController and Servlets will respect this setting and enforce PoJo filtering.
+When the `safe.data.models` parameter is configured, the underlying serializers for JAX-RS, Spring RestController and Servlets will respect this setting and enforce PoJo filtering.

 If there is a genuine need to programmatically perform serialization, you may use the pre-configured serializer so that the serialization behavior is consistent.